 - 1. Fees

 - 2. Memberships/Dues

 - 3. Subscriptions

 - 4. Postage

+- 5. Stipends

+- 6. Honorarium

+- 7. Stipends

+- 8. Bull Dog Card Refunds

+- 9. Third Party Refunds

+- 10. Other (Approval required by procurement)

-In order to assure that each Vice President is aware of the actions of the departments within their division, all requests to process "vendor invoices" on an Expense Voucher Form must be made in writing (e-mail) from the divisional Vice President to the Procurement Officer.
+In order to ensure that each Vice President is aware of the actions of the departments within their division, all requests to process "vendor invoices" on an Expense Voucher Form must be made in writing (e-mail) from the divisional Vice President to the Procurement Officer.